 1. Content is what people search for.

 This is huge.
-Every second, Google processes more than 40,000 searches.
+Every second, major search engines process more than 40,000 searches.
 People want answers, and the design of the app or website that gets them to what they’re looking for is important.
 But in the end, it’s simply a conduit that dumps users into the content they want (or into a giant heap of hippopotamus droppings, which they have to use the browser back button to climb out of).

 Design stands above the crowd and waves the bejewelled sceptre and content quietly runs the government.